jasonqiu212/nus-cheatsheets/CS4225/cs4225-cheatsheet.md

   2. Sources checkpoint their state and emit checkpoint barrier to following tasks
   3. Tasks wait to receive barrier on each input partition
       1. If not yet arrived, process records regularly
-      2. If arrived from 1 input partition, buffer records from partition (since these records are after the barrier and are included in a later checkpoint)
+      2. If arrived from 1 input partition, buffer subsequent records from partition (since these records are after the barrier and are included in the next checkpoint)
   4. Tasks checkpoint their state, once all barriers have been received
   5. Tasks forward the checkpoint barrier, and continue regular processing
   6. Sink acknowledges reception of checkpoint barrier to job manager